 An organization may not receive more than one National Endowment for the Arts award for the same costs during the same or an overlapping period of performance.
 In addition, different awardees may not receive federal funds for the same project costs during the same or an overlapping period of performance.

 Period of Performance

-This Cooperative Agreement will begin no earlier than August 1, 2016, and end on February 28, 2017.
+This Cooperative Agreement may begin no earlier than October 1, 2017, and may extend for up to 18 months.